Report Estimates There are More Than 10 Million Bitcoin Holders Worldwide

 A joint report from ARK Invest and Coinbase estimates that more than 10 million people around the world hold a material amount of bitcoin.
-The estimate is based on Coinbase user activity when applied to the overall Bitcoin community.
+The estimated number of bitcoin users worldwide is based on Coinbase user activity when applied to the overall Bitcoin community.

 In addition to the estimate on bitcoin holders, the report, which was co-authored by Coinbase Vice President of Business Development and Product Manager Adam White and ARK Invest Blockchain Products Lead Chris Burniske, also touched on the use of bitcoin as both of store of value and a medium of exchange.
 Although the majority of Coinbase users are mainly holding bitcoin as a store of value, there was an uptick in the use of bitcoin as a medium of exchange in 2016—at least from Coinbase’s perspective.